 How to grow

 - Some shrubs will require annual pruning, whereas others will only need it every few years.
-Flowering shrubs are best pruned once flowering is completed.
+Prune flowering shrubs once flowering is finished.
 Tender shrubs should not be pruned until spring once the last frost has occurred.

 - Some shrubs can be successfully grown from cuttings; others can be trickier.